-People mostly understand (I think) when someone becomes psychotic, gets stuck in a deep depression or has mood swings.
-These are exaggerations of normal states of mind—everyone has felt blue at sometime or another—everyone has felt euphoric or energized at least once.
+People mostly seem to understand when someone gets stuck in a deep depression or has mood swings.
+These are exaggerations of normal states of mind—everyone has felt blue at some time or another—and everyone has felt euphoric or energized at least once.[/lead]

 Trying to Understand Someone Who Self-Injures